-(Note: This was written in July, 2013, when the blog first stared.
+(Note: This was written in July, 2013, when the blog first started.
 References apply to the paper I had been working for at that time.)

 Welcome to A Fresh News Start (AFNS).
 I’m located in a very rural spot near Gananoque, Ontario, part of Canada, and I cover several small communities.
 I’m brand, spanking new, and very unsure of myself.
 After all, I’ve never been here before and I have so much to learn!